-The term “Miranda Rights” comes from a historic 1966 U.S. Supreme Court case called Miranda v.
+What are known as Miranda rights come from a historic 1966 United States Supreme Court case called Miranda v.
 Arizona.
-The court held that if the police want to question (interrogate) a person in police custody, they must tell them of the Fifth Amendment protection against self-incriminating statements and their right to an attorney.
+The Supreme Court held that if the police want to question (interrogate) you in police custody, they must apprise you of your constitutional protections.
+These include protections against making self-incriminating statements and your right to legal counsel.

 What Are Your Miranda Rights?

-- You have the right to remain silent
+- You have the right to remain silent.

-- Anything you say can and will be used against you in a court of law
+- Anything you say can and will be used against you in a court of law.

-- You have the right to an attorney
+- You have the right to an attorney.

-- If you cannot afford an attorney, one will be appointed for you
+- If you cannot afford an attorney, one will be appointed for you.

-When Are Miranda Warnings Used?
+When Are Miranda Warnings Required?

 Fifth Amendment Miranda Rights at a Glance